 The microchip will take its rightful place among the four greatest inventions in history: the others are fire, the wheel and hotel room service.

 But it is the Internet and its many siblings that will have the most devastating effect on society in the next century.
-An operational and universal digital information highway (of which the Internet will only occupy one lane) it will destroy much of the personal privacy we now enjoy.
+An operational and universal digital information highway (of which the Internet will take up only one lane) it will destroy much of the personal privacy we now enjoy.

-Never since Johannes Gutenberg printed his Mazarin Bible with movable type in 1455 (making possible the mass distribution of the written word) has there been such a profound revolution in communications.
+Never since Johannes Gutenberg printed his Mazarin Bible with movable type in 1455 (making the mass distribution of the written word possible) has there been such a profound revolution in communications.

 The virtual marketplace will eliminate the need for "real" real estate agents, bank clerks, travel agents, stock brokers, and almost any other service sector worker whose employment is based on simple buy and sell transactions.